Student coverage path in Italy

 • Codice Fiscale

-• ID and permit documents where applicable
+• ID and authorisation documents, where applicable

 Registration steps

-1. Use your regional health portal (Fascicolo Sanitario Elettronico) and open Scelta e Revoca.
+1. Use your regional health portal (Fascicolo Sanitario Elettronico) and open Scelta e revoca.

 Common trap